kanidm/kanidm/designs/credential-update.rst

 as the user interacts with and builds the set of changes.
 This allows the server to enforce that the update session *must* represent a valid and complete set of compliant credentials before commit.

-The user may cancel the session at anytime, discarding any set of changes they had inflight.
+The user may cancel the session at anytime, discarding any set of changes they had in-flight.
 This allows another session to now begin.

 If the user chooses to commit the changes, the server will assemble the changes into a modification